mixxxdj/manual/source/chapters/user_interface.rst

   the master output.

 **Volume Knob**
-  The Volume Knob controls the overall volume of of the master output.
+  The Volume Knob controls the overall volume of the master output.
 Adjust this knob so that the :ref:`Master VU meters <interface-vu-meter>` are just at the peak.